Frequently Asked Questions

 You will be asked to provide a course title (50 character limit), description (1300 character limit), biography (375 character limit), and other questions.
 To complete the form easily, have your course title, description, and biography readily available before you access the form below.
 See the current term catalog for examples.
 If you would like to discuss your ideas before completing a proposal form, contact Director Carole Mandryk.

-Please contact the director for more information.
+- Please contact the director for more information and for proposal timelines.

 Until recently OLLI-UHM classes were taught primarily on a volunteer basis.
 We now offer instructors a modest honorarium of $50 per week (some areas may warrant a slightly higher rate) in acknowledgment of their contribution of knowledge, time, and talent.
 We also greatly appreciate instructors who teach on a volunteer basis, contributing to the sustainability of our program.
 Reimbursement for parking and class material expenses may be possible with pre-approval.
 UH system employees are not eligible for direct monetary compensation.